teateatea/heartbreaker/A/B/C/Martels/Rand's Retreat.md

 ## A cleared field
 A lot of physical training happens here.

-Some gymnastics equipment has been set up: beams, wooden horses, and trapeze bars.
+Some gymnastics equipment has been set up: balance beams, hurdles, wooden horses, and trapeze bars.

 ## The Carpenter
 This is a smaller barn that's been kitted out with a workshop to process tropical lumber for building construction and ship repair.
 In a pinch, the Carpenter is also the Surgeon.